 (MR Ch.5 App.4.2)

-Requirements – Generators and electricity storage participants are required to be able to operate within the range of frequencies specified in MR Ch.
+Requirements – Generation facilities and electricity storage facilities are required to be able to operate within the range of frequencies specified in MR Ch.
 4 App.
 4.2: Requirements for Generation and Electricity Storage Facilities Connected to the IESO-controlled Grid.
 This appendix also specifies the required settings for speed/frequency regulation.

 Additional provisions – MM 7.1 explains how generators and electricity storage participants are required to operate during abnormal system frequencies.